 Instructions

-- Wash the citrus fruit thoroughly in warm water.
-Slice the fruit lengthwise into four equal sections and remove the peel.4 lemons
+- Wash the lemons thoroughly with warm water.
+Cut each fruit lengthwise into quarters and carefully remove all the peel pieces.4 lemons

 Leave a Reply